adamingwersen/blog/_posts/2016-27-07-Building-a-multipurpose-server-at-home.markdown

 <h2><center> Cooling </center></h2>

-As this had to run as a 24/7 Server, i wanted to buy a CPU Cooler/Heatsink for the CPU.
-I went with one of Noctua's that was LGA2011 E5-2600 compatible.
+As this had to run as a 24/7 Server, I wanted to buy a Cooler/Heatsink for the CPU.
+I went with one of Noctuas that was LGA2011 E5-2600 compatible.
 I was initially concerned about the size of the fan and went with the smallest in the NH-series, the NH-D9L.
 I picked Noctua simply because of the amount of positive reviews about the brand and their supposedly pseudo-silent air-cooling.

 I went with air-cooling for this setup instead of liquid-cooling as I was not aiming for overclocking the CPU - also, for simplicity and risk-aversion.